Understanding ACL Tear: Why It Happens And What To Do Next

 - Fluoroscopy, MRI, and X-ray contrast help guide precise injection into the damaged ligament.

 Patients may experience mild soreness for one to three days, with discomfort usually decreasing within five to seven days.
-Most individuals notice improvement within a month and can begin light activities and physical therapy.
+Most individuals may begin to notice improvement within a month and may be able to begin light activities and physical therapy.

 Recovery Time Without Surgery

 When considering recovery options, it’s important to evaluate the best approach for long-term knee health and a return to activity.
-At Regenexx, the focus is on preserving the ACL rather than replacing it.
+The Regenexx approach focuses on preserving the ACL rather than replacing it.
 Research and clinical experience suggest that certain ACL injuries may improve through interventional orthobiologic techniques.

 BEFORE And AFTER Procedure MRI Images